 Clash of the sales cultures

 They say that experience is the best teacher.
-I’ve been fortunate in my career to have “lived through” and thrived through a number of merger & acquisitions.
+I’ve been fortunate in my career to have “lived through” and thrived through a number of mergers & acquisitions.
 I’ve been a member of the acquired company and I’ve been on the acquiring team.
 Some of these have worked out really well.
 Others, like the vast majority of the M&A transactions each year, didn’t meet their pre-investment goals.

 Sales organizations are the company’s face to the customer.
 They are often the first place to look for “synergies” in an integration plan.
 Here are some thoughts on how to make the best of those opportunities.